Need Hair Salon Financing? Here are Some Tips to Help You Succeed

 Seller-Carry Finance.
 If you are looking to buy an existing hair salon or spa industry business, it is usually possible to arrange the terms of the pricing and financing with the owner.
 Instead of getting the full price, both parties negotiate the pricing, the period upon which the transaction will be completed (typically 3 to 5 years), and the rate of interest on each payment made.
 The added advantage to this for financing is that the previous hair salon or spa owner is usually willing to oversee training of new staff during the transition period to ensure the future success of the business.

-In order to qualify for a merchant cash advance, the hair salon or spa must have a physical establishment, as well as an established record of credit card sales.
+In order to qualify for a merchant cash advance, the hair salon or spa must have a physical establishment, as well as an established record of credit card sales and other business receipts.
 The higher the volume of sales, the greater the amount of the cash advance.
 Merchant cash advances are typically considered to be short-term funding.
 They can be arranged quickly, and also have the benefit of providing cash up front.
 What makes this type of financing appealing to many salon owners is the fact that it is paid back based on a percentage of the salon’s future sales, making it an affordable way for many salons to expand.

 There are many funding options available to salon or spa owners.
 Your beauty salon can benefit from many of these options, if you handle it the right way.
 Just keep these dos and don’ts in the back of your mind, and you’ll be well on your way to growing your salon business.